joinpursuit/AC_4_Web/units/react/lessons/react_1/react_1.md

 ### [Changing State](https://codesandbox.io/s/qk902r2ymw)

-In react, the state of a component changes in response to events.
-Events are typically trigerred in response to (user) actions.
-For example, we may want to have a component with a button, and a counter that displays how many times the button was clicked.
-In our component's render function, we set the state with a `count` variable.
+In React, the state of a component changes in response to events.
+Events are typically triggered in response to (user) actions.
+For example, we may want to have a component with a button and a counter that displays how many times the button was clicked.
+In our component's constructor function, we set the state with a `count` variable.

 ```jsx
 class Counter extends React.Component {